awslabs/aws-mysql-jdbc/README.md

       } catch (SQLException e) {

         // If the attempt to connect has failed MAX_RETRIES times,
-        // throw the exception to inform users of the failed connection if (retries > MAX_RETRIES) {
+        // throw the exception to inform users of the failed connection. if (retries > MAX_RETRIES) {
           throw e;
         }

-        // Failover has occurred and the driver has failed over to another instance successfully if (e.getSQLState().equalsIgnoreCase("08S02")) {
+        // Failover has occurred and the driver has failed over to another instance successfully. if (e.getSQLState().equalsIgnoreCase("08S02")) {
           // Re-config the connection.
           setInitialSessionState(conn);